haiwera-silk-cd/magento-devdocs/_includes/config/setup-cron_2.2.md

 </div>

 #### Create the Magento crontab
 Starting with version 2.2, Magento creates a crontab for you.
-We add the Magento crontab to any configured crontab for the Magento file system owner.
+We add the Magento crontab to any configured crontab for the Magento文件系统所有者.
 In other words, if you already set up crontabs for other extensions or applications, we add the Magento crontab to it.

 To create the Magento crontab, use the following command: